 Features: Regulatory Compliance Support Is Not Universally Available

 Many businesses operating in regulated industries are required by law to track, maintain and audit business documents.
-Among the DMS applications on our list, only half provide a document control system that supports the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley, Good Manufacturing Practices required by the FDA, or ISO 9000/9001 regulatory compliance requirements.
+Among the DMS applications on our list, slightly more than half provide a document control system that supports the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley, Good Manufacturing Practices required by the FDA, or ISO 9000/9001 regulatory compliance requirements.